finos/glue/docs/BP_People/Business_Partner_Structure.md

  The next drill-down level after business partner are the portfolios of clients.

  These can have hierarchical structure that is described in the table Portfolio_Structure.
+Please see page: Domain Group for Business Partner/ People, for information on Hierarchial Structure.

 |Primary Key ('id')|.|ENGINE = InnoDB|.|.|
 |---|---|---|---|---|